Judge to decide whether former TPD officer charged with murder should be released pending trial

 The ruling meant any member of a federally-recognized tribe involved in a major crime within the 1860s-era boundaries of the Muscogee (Creek) Nation reservation was subject to either federal or tribal jurisdiction, rather than state jurisdiction.

-Kepler is a member of the Muscogee (Creek) Nation and the fatal shooting occurred within the boundaries of the tribe.
+Kepler is a member of the Muscogee (Creek) Nation, and the fatal shooting occurred within the reservation's boundaries.

-The ruling for Jimcy McGirt has opened the door for hundreds of state inmates like Kepler to challenge their convictions on grounds that federal authorities, not state law enforcement, had jurisdiction over their alleged crimes.
+The McGirt ruling has opened the door for hundreds of state inmates like Kepler to challenge their convictions on grounds that federal authorities, not state law enforcement, had jurisdiction over their alleged crimes.

 While Kepler’s state appeal is still pending, according to online records maintained by the state, Stanley Monroe, his attorney, told the court that he expected a ruling any day in his client’s favor.